XRPLF/xrpl-dev-portal/content/concepts/issued-currencies/freezes.md

 # Freezing Issued Currencies

-The XRP Ledger gives issuers the ability to freeze non-XRP balances they have issued.
+No one can freeze XRP.
+For other currencies in the XRP Ledger, their issuers can freeze the non-XRP balances they have issued.
 This feature can be useful to meet regulatory requirements, or while investigating suspicious activity.

+**Tip:** No one can freeze XRP.

 There are three settings related to freezes:

 * [**Individual Freeze**](#individual-freeze) - Freeze one counterparty.
 * [**Global Freeze**](#global-freeze) - Freeze all counterparties.
 * [**No Freeze**](#no-freeze) - Permanently give up the ability to freeze individual counterparties, as well as the ability to end a global freeze.

+The freeze feature only applies to issued currencies.
 Because no party has a privileged place in the XRP Ledger, the freeze feature cannot prevent a counterparty from conducting transactions in XRP or funds issued by other counterparties.

-**Tip:** The freeze feature only applies to issued currencies.
-No one can freeze XRP.
+No one, not even Ripple, can freeze XRP.

 All freeze settings can be enacted regardless of whether the balance(s) to be frozen are positive or negative.
 Either the currency issuer or the currency holder can freeze a trust line; however, the effect of a currency holder freezing an issuer is minimal.

 ## Individual Freeze

-The **Individual Freeze** feature is a setting on a trust line.
-When an issuing address enables the Individual Freeze setting, the following rules apply:
+The **Individual Freeze** feature is a setting on a [trust line](trust-lines-and-issuing.html).
+When an issuing address enables the Individual Freeze setting, the following rules apply to the currency of that trust line:

 * Payments can still occur directly between the two parties of the frozen trust line.
 * The counterparty of that trust line can no longer decrease its balance on the frozen trust line, except in direct payments to the issuer.
 The counterparty can only send the frozen issuances directly to the issuer.
 * The counterparty can still receive payments from others on the frozen trust line.
 * The counterparty's offers to sell the currency issued on the frozen trust line are [considered unfunded](offers.html#lifecycle-of-an-offer).

+Reminder: Trust lines do not hold XRP.
+XRP cannot be frozen.

 A financial institution can freeze the trust line linking it to a counterparty if that counterparty shows suspicious activity or violates the financial institution's terms of use.
 The financial institution should also freeze the counterparty in any other systems the financial institution operates that are connected to the XRP Ledger.
 (Otherwise, an address might still be able to engage in undesired activity by sending payments through the financial institution.)